PiotrGren/OOP-Multifunction-Clock/README.md

 ## Contributing / Wkład

-If you want to contribute to this project, follow these steps:
+[EN] If you want to contribute to this project, follow these steps:

-Jeśli chcesz przyczynić się do rozwoju tego projektu, wykonaj następujące kroki:
+[PL] Jeśli chcesz przyczynić się do rozwoju tego projektu, wykonaj następujące kroki:

 1. Fork it!